department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/survivor-and-dependent-benefits/burial-costs.md

 </div>

 You must file a claim for a non-service-connected burial allowance within 2 years after the Veteran’s burial or cremation.
-If a Veteran’s discharge was changed after death to "under conditions other than dishonorable," you must file for an allowance claim within 2 years after the discharge update.
+If a Veteran’s discharge was changed after death to “under conditions other than dishonorable,” you must file for an allowance claim within 2 years after the discharge update.
 There is no time limit to file for a service-connected burial, plot, or interment allowance.

 ### What kind of benefits can I get?